Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Post-hearing case notes

 Immediately after a hearing or client meeting, dictate your notes while the information is fresh.
-Fast Dictate works in your case management software (Clio, MyCase, PracticePanther, etc.).
+It works directly in your case management software (Clio, MyCase, PracticePanther, etc.).

 Meeting summaries

 After an internal meeting or client interview, dictate the summary by voice.
-Dictation is two to three times faster than typing for this type of narrative document.
+For this kind of narrative document, speaking is typically faster than typing.

 GDPR checklist: verify your dictation tool's compliance

-Before adopting any voice dictation software in your law firm, here are the essential compliance checkpoints to validate with the provider, in line with GDPR and European bar association recommendations:
+Before adopting any voice dictation software in your law firm, here are the essential compliance checkpoints to validate with the provider, in line with the GDPR:

 - Processing location: is voice data processed in the EU?
 Demand a written answer.
-US-based hosting exposes your data to the Cloud Act, incompatible with attorney-client privilege.
+US-based hosting exposes your data to the CLOUD Act, in tension with your duty of confidentiality.

 - AI model retraining: does the provider use your dictations to improve its AI?
-If so, it is a potential violation of case confidentiality.
+If so, it is a potential breach of case confidentiality.
 Require a contractual non-reuse commitment.

 - Data retention: how long is audio data stored after transcription?
 With Fast Dictate, it is deleted immediately.